moziar/obsidian-for-streamdock/README.md

-#### Switch Daily
+#### Note Navigator
+1. Select the note type to navigate (Daily/Weekly), the title will auto updates based on it.
-1. Only the API Key is needed
+2. Enter the API Key
-2. This function relies on the Obsidian plugin *Periodic Notes* for navigation.
+3. This function relies on the Obsidian plugin *Periodic Notes* for navigation.
 Make sure to install and enable it.
-3. Use the dial to switch between the previous/next daily note, or today’s daily note.
+4. Use the dial to navigate through daily and weekly notes by date